pollsmor/Project_01/README.md

 ```
 *Note that if your system only has Python 3 installed, just remove the 3 from the above command.*

 To activate the virtual environment, cd into the directory you created the environment in, and run the "activate" file.
-Now, you should be able to pip3 install and run Python files that utilize modules installed via pip3.
+Now, you should be able to pip install the requirements.
 To deactivate the environment, run the "deactivate" file.

 **Run the program**